STORM-IRIT/Radium-Engine/doc/concepts/dataflow.md

 In order to use the graph as a function acting on its input, it should be first compiled by
 \snippet examples/DataflowExamples/HelloGraph/main.cpp Verifying the graph can be compiled

-If the compilation success the graph inputs can be set either using node return by Ra::Dataflow::Core::DataflowGraph::addNode, or getting the node from the graph with Ra::Dataflow::Core::DataflowGraph::getNode
+If the compilation success the graph inputs can be set either using node return by Ra::Dataflow::Core::DataflowGraph::add_node, or getting the node from the graph with Ra::Dataflow::Core::DataflowGraph::node
 \snippet examples/DataflowExamples/HelloGraph/main.cpp Configure nodes

 Here, the accessor `input` allows to set the pointer on the `RaVector` to be processed while the accessor `selector`